1993 NBA draft

 The 1993 NBA draft took place on June 30, 1993, at The Palace of Auburn Hills in Auburn Hills, Michigan.
 The draft had some talented players at the top, but injuries and personal problems hurt many of them.
-Chris Webber, Penny Hardaway, Allan Houston, and Jamal Mashburn were All-Stars whose careers were cut short by injuries.
+Chris Webber, Penny Hardaway, Allan Houston, and Jamal Mashburn became All-Stars whose careers were cut short by injuries, with Webber being inducted into the Naismith Basketball Hall of Fame in 2021.
 Isaiah Rider and Vin Baker showed great potential but were plagued by personal problems.
 Bobby Hurley's career was derailed by a car wreck in December of his rookie year.
 The mid-to-late first round (starting with pick 13) was littered with players that failed to make any significant impact, with the exception of three-time NBA champion Sam Cassell.
 One of the NBA best all-time wing defensive players, three-time champion Bruce Bowen, went undrafted.

 Despite having the lowest odds, the Orlando Magic won the first pick in the 1993 NBA draft lottery.
 It was the second year in a row the Magic won the draft lottery.
 The Magic drafted Chris Webber with the number one overall pick, but only minutes later, executed a blockbuster trade.
 The Magic traded Webber to the Golden State Warriors for their first-round pick (#3 overall) Penny Hardaway and three of Golden State's future first-round draft selections.